-UI Element Description Assignments Lists all assignme item selected in the ents of management templates and aspects for the he View Browser: Note the following: If you select an assignment, a list of contained parameters appears underneath the assignment list. • • parameters that can be resolved for the target CI of ent are listed.
+UI Element Description Assignments Lists all assignments of management templates and aspects for the item selected in the View Browser: Note the following: n assignment, a list of contained parameters appears e assignment list. parameters that can be resolved for the target CI of ent are listed.
 You cannot delete indirect assignments.
 The assignments to the top level of the structure in which the selected assignment is contained are listed underneath the list of parameters with the header Direct Assignments in the Assignment Details pane.
 If you select no CI, or if you select the view in the View Browser, the list of assignments shows all direct assignments of all CIs in the view.
 If you select multiple CIs, nothing is shown.
 The toolbar of the list of assignments provides the following controls: S Refresh: Reloads the list of assignments for the selected CI.
 (Visible Only If a New Assignment: Provides the following options: (Visible Only If a CI is Selected) Assign Management Template: Opens the Assign and Deploy wizard to assign a management template to the selected CI.
 Assign Aspect: Opens the Assign and Deploy wizard to assign an aspect to the selected CI.
-Assign Policy Template: Opens the Assign and Deploy wizard to assign a policy template to the selected CI. Ø Tune Assignment: Opens the Tune Assignment dialog to set parameter values defined for the
+Assign Policy Template: Opens the Assign and Deploy wizard to assign a policy template to the selected CI.
+0 Tune Assignment: Opens the Tune Assignment dialog to set parameter values defined for the